Results tagged ‘ march 15 ’

 In any event, Mondesi faded fast after that trade, going from the Diamondbacks to the Pirates, to the Angels and then the Braves in a desperate and unsuccessful struggle to keep his big league career going.
 The 1994 NL Rookie of the Year ended that career with 271 home runs and a .273 lifetime average.
 He played a total of 169 games with New York during the 2002 and ’03 seasons, hitting 27 home runs and driving in 92 during that span.
 In my humble opinion, the word “respect” has become one of the most misused and misunderstood words in our society.

-Like Mondesi, this other former NL Rookie of the Year outfielder, this former NL All Star and this one-time Yankee center-fielder also had a March 12th birthday.
+Like Mondesi, this other former NL Rookie of the Year outfielder, this former NL All Star, this one-time Yankee center-fielder and this former Yankee backup first baseman each also had a March 12th birthday.

 |LAD (7 yrs)||916||3765||3487||543||1004||190||37||163||518||140||230||663||.288||.334||.504||.838|

 |NYY (2 yrs)||169||705||631||95||158||41||3||27||92||23||66||112||.250||.323||.453||.777|